ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/request_meta/README.md

 The `queryIdentification` component contains a unique identifier for the query.

-The `queryID` is the unique identifier.
+The `queryID` is the unique identifier, and is required.

 The `queryLabel` can be added for readability.